Temporary Event Notice

 IMPORTANT NOTE - Please ensure that you submit your application to the Licensing Team at least ten working days before the event.

 This period does not include the day of receipt by the Licensing Team or the day of the event.
 It is advisable to submit your application as soon as you can.
 This is to avoid refusal of the application and cancellation of the event.

 The event holder must detail, on the notice, the licensable activities to which the event relates.
 Include the duration and the times within that duration for which the premises will be used for those activities.

 The event holder is also required to specify the maximum number of persons that will attend.
 Where relevant activities including the sale and supply of alcohol must specify whether consumption will take place on and/or off the premises.

-The fee of £21.00 for a TEN must accompany the notice when served on the appropriate licensing authority.
-The notice must be served in duplicate at least 10 working days prior to the day the event period begins.
+The fee of £21.00 for a TEN must be paid online by debit card or credit card and the application submitted at least 10 working days prior to the day the event period begins.